 The when, where, and how of each intervention always rests with the therapist's professional judgment and personal skills.

-The genogram, a technique often used early in family therapy, provides a graphic picture of the family history.
+The genogram, a counseling therapy technique often used early in family therapy, provides a graphic picture of the family history.
 The genogram reveals the family's basic structure and demographics.
 (McGoldrick & Gerson, 1985).

 Through symbols, it offers a picture of three generations.

 Names, dates of marriage, divorce, death, and other relevant facts are included in the genogram.